joanpalin/AI-Workshop/Takeaways/Manager_brief_email_template.md

 **The ask:** Could we find 30 minutes [THIS WEEK / NEXT WEEK] to talk through the scope and decide whether it is worth proceeding?
 I have the workshop materials, the lab files, and a one-page agent brief I put together on the back of today that might be useful context.

-I am happy to share the GitHub repository from the workshop as background reading — it contains the lab guides, system prompt templates, and the governance framework we used, all of which are openly available.

 [YOUR NAME]
 [YOUR ROLE]
 [YOUR CONTACT DETAILS]